jbcodeforce/flink-studies/docs/architecture/index.md

 ![](./images/evt-app.png)

-Transform operators can be chained.

-A Flink application, may be stateful, runs in parallel on a distributed cluster.
-The various parallel instances of a given operator execute independently, in separate threads, and in general run on different machines.

 State is always accessed locally, which helps Flink applications achieve high throughput and low-latency.
 Developers can choose to keep state on the JVM heap, or if it is too large, save it on-disk.

  ![4](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/local-state.png)